Dschorim/alpacESP/README.md

 Support for external UART connections (for other displays for example) and support for the temperature/humidity sensors like the DTH11 was dropped as well since those are rarely used and there were no pins left.

+Since GPIO0 is used for reset/boot purposes, I had to sacrifice the beeper on the external display.

 ## Credits
 Thanks to [markniu](https://github.com/markniu) for creating the PandaZHU project, which gives me inspiration and ideas for this project.